Path to Open Source

 - Core design and implementation

-Phase 2: Service Integration (March 2024)
+Phase 2: Service Integration (Early 2024)

 The system was safely integrated into production by maintaining the existing system, applying dual writes, and gradually migrating read functionality after sufficient validation.